veil-ctf/PyServ/README.md

 iserv.login() # Returns True if login was successfull, False if not
 ```

+For more info on the usage, please take a look at the `test.py` file, it contains some of PyServs features.
+We may or may not create a documentation in the future.

 ## Contributing

+##### PyServ is still under development and needs as many helpers as we can get, you dont even need to be a programmer, you can also change things in this file ```(README.md)``` or do other useful things! if you wanna contribute, here are the 5 simple steps to do that:

 1. Fork it
 2. Create your feature branch: `git checkout -b my-new-feature`